NSO-developer/nso-gitbook/accedian-spp/README.md

   ---------------------------------------------------
   UPDATE: "override-config no" is for now not supported by the NED.

   The leaf "override-config" is only configurable to the value "yes".
-However, if the value "authorize" in the same list instance is edited from "yes" to "no", "override-config" will also be set to "no".

-  Hence this value is not configurable but is subject to auto-config behaviour.

   7.2 remote-devices context mode
   -------------------------------